 In 1976, French philosopher and literary theorist Roland Barthes added a second layer to this process to explain how a sign can be culturally charged and differentiated from its inherent meeting.
 The four-legged feline animal that we call cat can suddenly represent different concepts depending on the context, e.g. the culture, in which it is being referred to.
 A cat can then become a god-like creature, a pet or even a symbol of witchcraft.
 Barthes refers to this second-level signification as connotation, evoking all the cultural codes that are activated when we speak about a cat or see the inscription “c a t”.

-It shows how powerful a single sign can be and stickers allow you to access this power by turning your logo into a symbol.
+It shows how powerful a single sign can be.
+Stickers allow you to access this power by turning your logo into a symbol.
 When used in the right context, a sticker not only evokes your business but offers you the possibility to dip into the cultural associations stored in a society, and position your brand consciously within them.